misurayy/LibraryManagementSystem/README.md

 The Book class defines bookName and price as private.

 It declares the book_price() method from Library as a friend, which allows book_price() to access and display book details.

+# Key Concepts
+Friend Functions: Allow a non-member function or class to access private/protected members of another class.

+Encapsulation: Maintained by granting access only where needed.

+Object-Oriented Design: Shows collaboration between two classes with controlled access.